 Palazzetto di Tizio da Spoleto: fresco by Federico Zuccari celebrating Pope Pius IV whose coat of arms

-is placed between Constancy and Justice
+is placed between Fortitude and Justice

-Pope Pius IV completed a small casino in the Vatican Gardens which had been initiated by his predecessor: here the pope used to spend summer evenings with his close friends.
+Pope Pius IV completed a small casino in the Vatican Gardens which had been initiated by his predecessor: here the Pope used to spend summer evenings with his close friends.

-The decisions of the Council had an impact also in the way the church dealt with the remaining Ancient Roman buildings: a precise policy was developed later on by Pope Sixtus V, but already Pope Pius IV asked Michelangelo to turn a large hall of Diocletian's Baths into the church of S. Maria degli Angeli; the impact of the Council led the pope to commission to Daniele da Volterra the covering of Michelangelo's Last Judgement nudities.
-Pius IV started the process of expansion of Renaissance Rome on the hills where once the Ancient City stood: Via Pia crossed the whole Quirinale Hill from the site where later on Palazzo del Quirinale was built to Porta Pia.
+The decisions of the Council had an impact also in the way the church dealt with the remaining Ancient Roman buildings: a precise policy was developed later on by Pope Sixtus V, but already Pope Pius IV asked Michelangelo to turn a large hall of Diocletian's Baths into the church of S. Maria degli Angeli; the impact of the Council led the Pope to commission to Daniele da Volterra the covering of Michelangelo's Last Judgement nudities.
+Pius IV started the process of expansion of Renaissance Rome on the hills where once the Ancient City stood: Strada Pia crossed the whole Quirinale Hill from the site where later on Palazzo del Quirinale was built, to Porta Pia.

 By giving back to Cardinal Ippolito d'Este his position as governor of Tivoli, Pope Pius IV gave him the financial means to build his villa.

 The conclave which followed the death of Pope Pius IV in December 1565 was very short and at the suggestion of Cardinal Borromeo, the participants elected Cardinal Michele Ghislieri,

 a Dominican known for his very austere lifestyle.
 The Romans were impressed by this old man who led the processions barefoot and without the traditional pomp.